VNGRD/quartz/content/notes/web-related concepts.md

 >
 > The  [source](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/Pages_sites_servers_and_search_engines) also uses a kind of library analogy, but in this case I prefer this analogy more since visualizing webpages as a single page instead of a book makes more sense to me.

-==CLIENTS==: computers connected to the Internet, used by a typical web user, that requests information to a server in order to access a website
+<mark style="background: #FFF3A3A6;">CLIENTS</mark>: computers connected to the Internet, used by a typical web user, that requests information to a server in order to access a website

 # How are websites accessed?

 ## Terms

-==INTERNET CONNECTION==: allows the user to send and receive data on the web
+<mark style="background: #FFF3A3A6;">INTERNET CONNECTION</mark>: allows the user to send and receive data on the web

-==PROTOCOL==: a system of rules that define how data is exchanged between computers; the devices **must** agree on the format of the data that is being exchanged
+<mark style="background: #FFF3A3A6;">PROTOCOL</mark>: a system of rules that define how data is exchanged between computers; the devices **must** agree on the format of the data that is being exchanged
 - Types include:
-	- ==TRANSMISSION CONTROL PROTOCOL (TCP) / INTERNET PROTOCOL (IP)==: communication protocols that define how data travels across the internet
+	- <mark style="background: #FFF3A3A6;">TRANSMISSION CONTROL PROTOCOL (TCP) / INTERNET PROTOCOL (IP):</mark> communication protocols that define how data travels across the internet
 		- Example → a car/bike that you use to get to the store; aka the *method of travel* used to get to a destination
-	- ==HYPERTEXT TRANSFER PROTOCOL (HTTP)==: a protocol that defines a language for clients and servers to speak to each other
+	- <mark style="background: #FFF3A3A6;">HYPERTEXT TRANSFER PROTOCOL (HTTP)</mark>: a protocol that defines a language for clients and servers to speak to each other

-==DOMAIN NAME SYSTEM (DNS)==: kind of like an address book for websites; used by the browser to find a specific website’s IP address depending on the domain name typed in
+<mark style="background: #FFF3A3A6;">DOMAIN NAME SYSTEM (DNS)</mark>: kind of like an address book for websites; used by the browser to find a specific website’s IP address depending on the domain name typed in
 - The browser must find out what server the domain is in to send HTTP messages to the right place
 - [[internet vs web#^62944a|More info on domain names]]
 ## Order of connection to a website